MaDejing/react-native-biometric-identification/README.md

 ## Errors

-There are various reasons why biomentric authentication may not be available or fail. `TouchID.isSupported` and `TouchID.authenticate` will return an error representing the reason.
+There are various reasons why biomentric authentication may not be available or fail. `Biometrics.isSupported` and `Biometrics.authenticate` will return an error representing the reason.

 #### iOS Errors